 Your story.
 Your day.
 Your special memories.
 Wedding photography is all about capturing you as a couple; your love for each other and your friends and family who you choose to celebrate with.
 It’s an emotional process I am privileged to be a part of and not unlike illustrating a fairytale.

-As a dorset wedding photographer photojournalist, I blend unobtrusively into the framework of your big day, working quietly in the background to document every aspect and to provide a lasting and emotional record of your day, as seen through your eyes and the eyes of your guests.
+As a photojournalist wedding photographer, I blend unobtrusively into the framework of your big day, working quietly in the background to document every aspect and to provide a lasting and emotional record of your day, as seen through your eyes and the eyes of your guests.
 I choose to work with couples I have a genuine rapport with and each and every wedding I photograph is a real honour.

 Just thinking about organising a wedding photographer for your big day?
 Most of the tips below go without saying, but it’s so easy to forget these things in all the excitement, so I thought I’d write them down just in case.

 Timing – Punctuality is crucial in all good photographers, but with weddings there is slightly more to it.
 Very often a wedding photographer will have to dash between venues, obviously be in the right place in the right time throughout the day and have the flexibility to adapt to any changes in schedule.

 Experience – This should go without saying, but make sure any prospective photographer has experience in weddings.
 Wedding photography is a particular art, involving not just skills in composition and behind the lens, but people skills, intuitive skills and a often knowledge of protocol, timings and wedding etiquette.